cjsindt/Tortilla/README.md

 Starting development on CHIP-8.
 Had to start by making sure my project would build with cmake.
 Tested this by printing "test" to the console.

-Once I ran the executable, "test" showed up, so things seem to be working.
+I was able to build an executable and, once I ran it, "test" showed up, so things seem to be working.

 I also needed command line arguments for the user to specify which rom to be loaded.
 So I made it so I can parse a file path from the command line.